-So far in this chapter we have considered three different action-value backups, corresponding to the first three backup diagrams shown in Figure 7.5. n-step Sarsa has all sampled transitions, the tree-backup algorithm has all state-to-action transitions fully branched without sampling, and the n-step Expected Sarsa backup has all sample transitions except for the last state-to-action ones, which are fully branched with an expected value.
+So far in this chapter we have considered three different kinds of action-value algorithms, corresponding to the first three backup diagrams shown in Figure 7.5. n-step Sarsa has all sample transitions, the tree-backup algorithm has all state-to-action transitions fully branched without sampling, and n-step Expected Sarsa has all sample transitions except for the last state-to-action one, which is fully branched with an expected value.
 To what extent can these algorithms be unified?

 One idea for unification is suggested by the fourth backup diagram in Figure 7.5.
-This is the idea that one might decide on a step-by-step basis whether one wanted to take the action as a sample, as in Sarsa, or consider the expectation over all actions instead, as in the tree backup.
+This is the idea that one might decide on a step-by-step basis whether one wanted to take the action as a sample, as in Sarsa, or consider the expectation over all actions instead, as in the tree-backup update.
 Then, if one chose always to sample, one would obtain Sarsa, whereas if one chose never to sample, one would get the tree-backup algorithm.
-Expected Sarsa would be the case where one chose to sample for all steps except the last one.
+Expected Sarsa would be the case where one chose to sample for all steps except for the last one.
 And of course there would be many other possibilities, as suggested by the last diagram in the figure.
 To increase the possibilities even further we can consider a continuous variation between sampling and expectation.
-Let $\sigma_t \in [0,1]$ denote the degree of sampling on step t, with $\sigma = 1$ denoting full sampling and $\sigma = 0$ denoting a pure expectation with no sampling.
-The random variable σ_t might be set as a
+Let $\sigma_t \in [0, 1]$ denote the degree of sampling on step t, with $\sigma = 1$ denoting full sampling and $\sigma = 0$ denoting a pure expectation with no sampling.
+The random variable σ_t might be set as a function of the state, action, or state-action pair at time t.
+We call this proposed new algorithm n-step $Q(\sigma)$.

-Figure 7.5: The three kinds of n-step action-value backups considered so far in this chapter (4-step case) plus a fourth kind of backup that unifies them all.
+Figure 7.5: The backup diagrams of the three kinds of n-step action-value updates considered so far in this chapter (4-step case) plus the backup diagram of a fourth kind of update that unifies them all.
 The ' ρ 's indicate half transitions on which importance sampling is required in the off-policy case.
-The fourth kind of backup unifies all the others by choosing on a state-by-state basis whether to sample ($\sigma_t = 1$) or not ($\sigma_t = 0$).
+The fourth kind of update unifies all the others by choosing on a state-by-state basis whether to sample ($\sigma_t = 1$) or not ($\sigma_t = 0$).